Ian Hamilton (British Army officer): Military career

 Hamilton attended the Royal Military College, Sandhurst in 1869, the first year that entrance to the British Army as an officer was regulated by academic examination rather than by the monetary purchasing of a commission.
 In 1871 he received a commission as an infantry officer with the Suffolk Regiment, but shortly afterwards transferred to the 2nd Battalion of the Gordon Highlanders, who at that time were on Imperial garrison service in India.
 On arrival in India Hamilton took part in the Second Anglo-Afghan War.

 During the First Boer War he was present at the Battle of Majuba, where he was wounded and taken prisoner of war by the Boers.
 He later returned to England to recover, where he was treated as a war hero and introduced to Queen Victoria.
 In 1882 he was made captain and took part in the Nile Expedition of 1884–1885, being promoted to brevet major.
 In Burma 1886–1887 he became brevet lieutenant colonel.
-In Bengal from 1890 to 1893 held the rank of Colonel and was awarded the Distinguished Service Order in 1891.
+In Bengal from 1890 to 1893, he held the rank of colonel and was awarded the Distinguished Service Order in 1891.
 He took part in the Chitral Expedition as military secretary to Sir George White, Commander-in-Chief, India, a role he assumed in April 1893.
 From 1895 to 1898 he held the post of Deputy Quartermaster General in India.
 In 1897–1898 he commanded the third brigade in the Tirah Campaign, where his left arm was wounded by a shell.

-He returned to England in April 1898 and was appointed Commandant of the School of Musketry at Hythe.
+He returned to England in April 1898 and was soon appointed commandant of the School of Musketry at Hythe, Kent.